-Greencore Group plc
+Greencore Group plc ("Greencore Group")

-("Greencore Group")

-Slavery and Human Trafficking Transparency Statement For the financial year ended 30 September 2016
+Slavery and Human Trafficking Transparency Statement For the Financial Year ended 29 September 2017

-This statement is made in accordance with Section 54, Part 6 of the Modern Slavery Act 2015 and details the steps that each Greencore entity to which Section 54, Part 6 of the Modern Slavery Act 2015 applies, as set out in Table 1 (referred to collectively in this statement as "Greencore") has taken for the financial year ended 30 September 2016 to ensure that slavery and human trafficking are not taking place within Greencore or Greencore's supply chain.
+This statement is made in accordance with Section 54, Part 6 of the Modern Slavery Act 2015 and details the steps that each Greencore entity to which Section 54, Part 6 of the Modern Slavery Act 2015 applies, as set out in Table 1 (referred to collectively in this statement as "Greencore") has taken for the financial year ended 29 September 2017 to ensure that slavery and human trafficking are not taking place within Greencore or Greencore's supply chain.

-Whilst Greencore Group's US and Irish trading subsidiaries are not covered by the relevant provisions of the Modern Slavery Act 2015, Greencore Group is striving to ensure that policies and procedures are put in place in these jurisdictions to eliminate the risk of slavery and human trafficking occurring.
+Whilst Greencore Group's US and Irish trading subsidiaries are not covered by the relevant provisions of the Modern Slavery Act 2015, Greencore Group continues to align policies and procedures in these jurisdictions to eliminate the risk of slavery and human trafficking occurring.